Part of the LendNation chain · locations

 LendNation is built for consumers facing immediate, short-term cash shortfalls who have exhausted traditional lending channels.
 The critical caveat: payday and title lending carry high costs and regulatory risks; despite multi-pay options, borrowers should exhaust credit unions, employer advances, or non-profit CDFIs (under 36% APR) before considering LendNation.
 Transparency on APR and total cost of borrowing is essential before applying.

-• Consumers with immediate cash needs (under $1,000) who lack access to credit cards or traditional bank loans
+• Consumers with short-term cash needs (under $1,000) who lack access to credit cards or traditional bank loans

 • Vehicle owners with clear title seeking larger short-term loans and willing to accept collateral risk